crahal/latex_in_105_minutes/README.md

 ### Licensing:

-This code is made available under a GNU GENERAL PUBLIC LICENSE 3.0.
+This code is made available under a CC-BY 4.0 License.